 2023-06-05 18:12:00

-There are still three weeks left in the second quarter, and earnings calls for S&P 500 companies have talked more about the weather than at any time since 2019, according to data compiled by Bloomberg.
+There are still three weeks left in the second quarter, and earnings calls for S&P 500 companies have talked more regarding the weather than at any time since 2019, according to data compiled by Bloomberg.
 And it’s not just the executives’ comments: weather-related analyst questions have doubled far compared to the first quarter, according to the data.

-That renewed weather focus stems from fears among investors anticipating a economically destructive environmental pattern of El Niño this summerand after months of intense storms and snow that caused major disruptions in the US.
+That renewed weather focus stems from fears among investors anticipating a economically destructive environmental pattern of El Niño this summerand following months of intense storms and snow that caused major disruptions in the US.

 It is attributed a greater weight to the climate in a general way in all sectors, according to the data, but it is most pronounced among companies in the disparate sectors of utilities and consumer discretionary, illustrating the large economic impact of extreme weather.